Part 1: Ministerial code of ethics

 Ministers and the government

 6.1 The principle of collective responsibility requires that ministers should be able to express their views frankly in the expectation that they can argue freely in private while maintaining a united front when decisions have been reached.
-This in turn requires that the privacy of opinions expressed and advice offered within the Welsh Government should be maintained.
+This in turn requires that the privacy of opinions expressed and advice offered within the Welsh Government by ministers and by the civil service should be maintained.
 The internal process through which a decision has been made should not be disclosed.
-Decisions reached by the Cabinet are binding on all members of the government.
+Decisions reached by the Cabinet are binding on all members of the Government.
 They are, however, normally announced and explained as the decision of the minister concerned.
 On occasion it may be desirable to emphasise the importance of a decision by stating explicitly that it is the decision of the Welsh Government.
-This, however, is the exception rather than the rule.
 Ministers also have an obligation to ensure decisions agreed in Cabinet are implemented.

 6.2 Collective responsibility also applies to deputy ministers, and it applies to the Counsel General, subject to the Counsel General’s independence in certain functions, as explained below (see paragraphs 6.17- 6.23).